ArthurYidi/Houdini-External-Editor/README.md

 If you use TextEdit make sure to quit the application and not the window.
 If you accidently close the window, open TextEdit again and quit the application.

+To reload scripts located outside Houdini use the following (editing more than module, [see here](http://pyunit.sourceforge.net/notes/reloading.html):

+    import outside_script
+    reload(outside_script)
+    outside_script.do_something()

+Place your Python scripts inside `python2.7libs/` or `scripts/python/` next to your `.hip` file.

 ----------------------------------
 ### Manual Setup